hashtag-squirrel/hashtagsheep-blog/app/src/content/blog/woodworking-101-part1.md

 And finally, whatever you buy, make sure you learn the basics of safety.
 Power tools are fun, but they've got bite.

----

-In part two, "Let's Go Shopping", I'll go over the kinds of tools I'd recommend buying when starting out: what you really need, what can wait, and what's just nice to have in your setup.
+In part two, **Let's go shopping**, I'll go over the workshop gear I'd recommend buying when starting out: what you really need, what can wait, and what's just nice to have in your setup.